The autocompletion xml file for notepad++ included in 2.5 is still for the 2.0 version, right?

 - Outstanding texture formats support (including DXT, ETC, ASTC)

-- Full 3d support including 3d Shapes, Models, Billboards and more!
+- Full 3d support for 3d Shapes, Models, Billboards, Heightmaps and more!

 - Flexible Materials system, supporting classic maps and PBR maps